rajeevkrao/react-express-webpack/readme.md

 To Start the website run

-THe start command even builds the react components no need to worry about build

 ```bash
 npm start
 ```

+The start command even builds the react components no need to worry about build

-## USAGE
+## Usage

 You must know
 * React
 * nodejs(expressjs)

+You can change the content of html in `views` folder and all react components present in `app` folder.

+The webpack is configured for production itself.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.